Michael Potter

-Trusted financial and operational advisor to public sector leaders navigating transformation
+Trusted financial and operational advisor to public sector executives navigating transformation

 @alvarezmarsal